 Booklets CWEALF publishes informational booklets on many legal topics.
 Please call the I&R line if you are interested in receiving booklets.
 Some of our booklets are also available to download here.

-Family and Medical Leave in CT
+Pregnancy and Family Medical Leave in CT

 What is pregnancy leave?

 Pregnancy leave is an unpaid leave of absence for a reasonable length of time for the disability resulting from pregnancy or childbirth.
 Generally, the amount of time off considered reasonable is six to eight weeks.
 But this can vary depending on your condition.